Skip to main content

 Supplying Snippet Data for Your Organization

-To configure your organization's Snippet Library, provide a CSV with the following details for each snippet:
+To configure your organization's Snippet Library, provide a TSV with the following details for each snippet:

 Column